Module 5: Analyzing and segmenting feedback

 Users can get a quick, visual perspective on performance by revealing the Dashboard’s Over Time graph.
 It’s important to note that this graph is unaffected by changes to the Time Window settings.
 Any user can change the settings in this graph without changing the Time Window, the Smileys Bar rollovers, or the Over Time graph settings for other users.

-What’s a good score?
-There is no single answer.
-Results are calibrated against industry benchmarks for every vertical.
-To complicate it further, each survey type calculates its results uniquely.
-Nonetheless, a CES of 83 over 30 days will make most managers happy.
-(It’s bonus time for the entire team!)
 For most researchers, the direction generally matters more than any single score.
 If this CES metric drops to 68 next month—oopsy daisy—time for a deep dive into Trends and other metrics to learn why things changed.

 Think of Trends like saved searches.
 They help you slice into the data using various filters, and can be generated by any limited, standard, or admin user regardless of payment plan: free, premium, or plus.

 As you might suspect, Trends are created and accessed from the Dashboard.
-Trends are composed by carefully combining filters, each with a unique timbre and resonance, including: Keywords, date ranges, scale points, properties, comments, and Tags.
+Trends are composed by carefully combining filters, each with a unique timbre and resonance, including keywords, date ranges, scale points, properties, comments, and tags.

-Recap!
-We cover creating Trends in Core Certification, Module 3, but it may be helpful to see again how quickly a powerful Trend can be created using all of these filters in unison.
 Let’s say the Hem & Stitch buyers for the Women’s collection are concerned about the availability of certain sizes (aka, fit) in their most profitable product segment.

 Most importantly, after all of the selections have been made, the buyers picked “Create a trend with these results.”
 The Trend is now live for all to see.

 Notice that searching “fit” also highlights “fits”.
 “Size” reveals “sizing” too.
-This is called lemmatization, which uses base words to help find relatives.
+This is called lemmatization, which uses base words to help find its relatives.
 This means you don’t have to search for every version of a word, because Delighted will do that part for you!

 Once created, a Trend can be revisited again and again.
 Users love Trends so much that they quickly accumulate and accumulate more and more of them (like collecting Beanie Babies in the 1990s).
+Thankfully, Admins can edit or delete any Trend in their organization’s account regardless of who created it, which comes in handy if duplicates start to pop up.

-Of course, you’re given a chance to undo things if there is a last-second regret.
 Don't panic if an important Trend ends up in the digital dumpster.
 Deleting Trends has no impact on the project’s responses or comments, so recreating a Trend is always possible.

 Placing Trends into folders is very handy, particularly as a list of Trends gets longer and longer.
 Folders can be created by any user—Limited, Standard, and Admin.

-Of note: all folders are visible to every other user Joined to a project.
-It's up to each user to add, rename, or delete their own unused folders.
 Admins don’t play a special role in organizing folders, so we will leave it at that.
 Check the Show Notes for a link to the Help Center's Trends page to learn more.

-Now Presenting: Comment tiles, Response History pages, Permalink pages, and the Tags page.
-What do they all have in common?
-Tags can be created and removed in all four places.
-To see how the four interact, you’ll need to know what happens when you click links 1-5 on a typical Dashboard Comment tile:
+To see how the four interact, you’ll need to know what happens when you click spots 1-5 on a typical Dashboard Response tile:

-Clicking a Name [#1] opens a Response History page which contains a complete rundown of every respondent interaction with a project.
+1. Clicking a Name [#1] opens a Response History page which contains a complete rundown of every respondent interaction with a project.

-Finally, clicking the Tags gear [#5] at the bottom of any Comment tile, Permalink or Response History page will open the Tags page, where you can edit all the Tags your team has tossed into the mix.
+5. Finally, clicking the Tags gear [#5] at the bottom of any Comment tile, Permalink or Response History page will open the Tags page, where you can edit all the Tags your team has tossed into the mix.

-If you see Person followed by a bracketed number in a Comment tile instead of a name, it means the survey was collected anonymously through the Link, Web, or Kiosk platforms.
+If you see Person followed by a bracketed number (102439110) in a Comment tile instead of a name, it means the survey was collected anonymously through the Link, Web, or Kiosk platforms.
 Anonymity is an important strategy in some survey collection schemes.

 You will never know from whom it came (unless, of course you ask for that information to be entered voluntarily in an Additional Question).
 Not even our talented Concierge team can ever figure out who this person is!

-Before you can use Tags, you must do some serious tagging first!
+Before you can analyze Tags, you must do some serious tagging first!
 Tags are the proverbial graffiti at the bottom of your Comment tiles, Permalink pages, and Response Histories.
 Tagging is a creative process, marking your respondent Comments up with any categories that you and your team can imagine.

-3. Type in a new keyword (like “informative”) and press enter to attach the new Tag to the Comment tile.
+To create a tag, simply click “Add a tag” on any Response tile, pick from the list of existing tags, or type in a new keyword (like “informative”) and press enter to attach the new Tag to the Comment tile.
 Tags don’t need to match any of the words in the Comment.
 In this example, we're tagging Comments that are strong candidates for Testimonials.

 To see all of the Tags created by you and your other users, click the Tag manager Gear.
-Rename, Merge, and Delete Tags on the Tags management page.
-(Any action performed here will rename, delete, or merge tags on all of the Comment cards found in a project).

 Back to top